KaiSD/coa4u/README.md

 Base actions
 - [x] Random - randomly choises and does one action from the given list.

-Interval actions
-- [ ] Follow - follows another actor with the given speed for the given amount of time (of forever).
-- [ ] LookAt - rotates the object to look at the given actor.

 Instant actions
 - [x] SetRotation - instantly rotates the object to the given euler angles.
 - [x] SetTint - instantly tints the object to the given color.